alexmorfesis/osticket-prereqs/README.md

     <li>Type "control" to open the Control Panel, and then click on "Programs."
 </li>
     <li>Next, click on "Turn Windows features on or off."
 This action will open the "Windows Features" dialog.</li>
-    <li>In the "Windows Features" dialog, scroll down or look for "Internet Information Services." </li>
+    <li>In the "Windows Features" dialog, scroll down or search for "Internet Information Services." </li>
     <li>Add the IIS Management Console by following this path: Internet Information Services -> Web Management Tools -> IIS Management Console [X] IIS Management Console</li>
-    <li>Add required features: CGI and Common HTTP Features.</li>
+    <li>Additionally, ensure that you add the required features: CGI and Common HTTP Features.</li>
     <br />
 <p>
 <img src="https://i.imgur.com/1Xx2vhl.png" height="80%" width="80%" alt="CGI path and seletion"/>